AaravKhanduja/AaravKhanduja/README.md

 Aspiring **Software Engineering Intern** and full-stack developer studying Business & Technology Management at NYU.

-I'm passionate about building tools that leverage AI and deliver real-world value.
+Passionate about building tools that leverage AI and deliver real-world value.

 Previously co-founded **ProperlyAI**, a property insight summary tool for realtors.